-Wellness Champion: Handmade with Love provides gifts to graduate students taking parental leave
+Handmade with love provides gifts to graduate students taking parental leave

 University of Waterloo Graduate Studies and Postdoctoral Affairs (GSPA) staff knit for graduate students on parental leave to let students know they are supported beyond their academic life.

-Wellness Champion: Move Your Mind Program breaks down barriers to physical activity
+Move your mind program breaks down barriers to physical activity

 Program run by Athletics and Recreation helps students experience the physical, emotional, mental and cognitive benefits of exercise.